Lloyd Square: Architecture

 The dimensions and colours are of a restrained Greek Revival style: two-storeys with a basement; two main projecting window-bays per front per floor, and a recessed small-window entrance bay coupled as a link.
 The left-hand and right-hand walls to the far ends with scattered windows.
-Low steps rise to a deeply recessed stucco entrance with antae supporting the entablature, save № 15 (altered).
+Low steps rise to a deeply recessed stucco entrance with antae supporting the entablature, save No. 15 (altered).
 Architraved doorways have a corniced-head, rectangular, overlight and original panelled door except nos.
-14 and 18. № 20's has a reeded surround with corner stops.
-Architraved sash windows are used. № 17 has cast-iron window guards.
-The first floor adds margin lights (windows) and balconies to the recessed (property) links with narrower doors or sashes. №s 15 to 16 have turned wooden columns which once supported a porch roof with notable patching in to the brick wall. № s21 to 22 there have a cast-iron framework with glazed roof and in-style support.
+14 and 18.
+No. 20's has a reeded surround with corner stops.
+Architraved sash windows are used.
+No. 17 has cast-iron window guards.
+The first floor adds margin lights (windows) and balconies to the recessed (property) links with narrower doors or sashes.
+No.s 15 to 16 have turned wooden columns which once supported a porch roof with notable patching in to the brick wall.
+No. s21 to 22 there have a cast-iron framework with glazed roof and in-style support.
 Plain stucco band beneath pediments (four having stucco infill to lower corners).
 A stucco parapet wall has an alike coping or blocking course as to the (property) links.
 Paved flagstones dot the outdoors.
 The street-side, cast-iron railings have urn finials.